codio-content/Linux-File_System_Commands/.guides/content/Creating-files-in-children-directories--9ac1.md

 The same way as the `mkdir assets/ ...` command created the _assets_ directory with the children directories inside it: _icons, img and webfonts_ respectively, the `touch` command can perform something similar.

-Our web project is not complete yet, we need a stylesheet file, a JavaScript file and a dummy PNG files.
+Our web project is not complete yet, we need a stylesheet file, a JavaScript file and a dummy PNG file.

 Click on the terminal, make sure you are on the `~/workspace` directory and execute: